amiaopensource/ffmpeg-artschool/scripts.md

 Input 2: the video file

 ## bitplane
 Based on the QCTools bitplane visualization, which "binds" the bit position of the Y, U, and V planes of a video file by using FFmpeg's [lutyuv](https://ffmpeg.org/ffmpeg-filters.html#lut_002c-lutrgb_002c-lutyuv){:target="\_blank"} filter.
-The script has randomness built into it, and the numerical values—a range between -1 and 10—for the Y, U, and V planes will vary upon successive runs, yielding cool and different results each time you give it a spin.
-NOTE: -1 will be the equivalent of removing a plane entirely, while 0 is essentially a stand-in for not manipulating a channel at all (so three zeroes will look exactly like the video would without any change at all).
+The script has randomness built into it, and the numerical values—a range between -1 and 10—for the Y, U, and V planes will vary upon successive runs, yielding cool and different results each time you give it a spin. **NOTE: -1 will be the equivalent of removing a plane entirely, while 0 is essentially a stand-in for not manipulating a channel at all (so three zeroes will look exactly like the video would without any change at all)**.

-In YUV video, there are two general things to keep in mind:
+In YUV video, there are two things to keep in mind:

-* The most significant bits are the lower value numbers—aka most of the image data lives in these lower bits—and as you go up the ranks to 10, your results will become noisier (harder to discern the source).
+* Generally, the most significant bits are the lower value numbers—aka most of the image data lives in these lower bits—and as you go up the ranks to 10, your results will become noisier (harder to discern the source).
-* In color difference video, Y equates to luma, or brightness, or black and white; U to R-Y; and V to B-Y, so adjusting Y numbers will make the most dramatic difference, while adjusting U and V will make the most colorful difference.
+* In color difference video, Y equates to luma, or brightness, or black and white information; U to R-Y; and V to B-Y, so adjusting Y numbers will make the most dramatic difference, while adjusting U and V will make the most colorful difference.

 Some additional helpful info from the QCTools documentation: